alex-lt-kong/the-nitty-gritty/c-cpp/common/02_undefined-behaviors/README.md

   `arr` and `y` are not of compatible types, so that they can't be referring to the same memory location.

+* This rule has another very significant implication.
+There has long been a pain point in C that we don't have a proper `byte` type.
+Typically people might use `uint8_t` is a more self-explanatory alternative of `byte` or use the more common `unsigned char` type.
+  * Using `uint8_t` is, strictly speaking, a violation of the strict aliasing rule.
+As 6.3.1.4 of [C11][1] documents, the standard-complain way to access a variable must be done via either a "compatible" type or a character type.
+  Usint `uint8_t` to access memory with known data type could lead to undefined behaviors.
+  * Paragraph 15 of section 6.2.5 of [C11][1] stipualtes that types `char`,
+  `signed char`, and `unsigned char` are collectively called the *character types*.

 ### 8. Arbitrary pointers comparison